Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Broncos stats and trends

-- Denver has played 14 games, with seven wins against the spread.
+- In Denver's 14 games this season, it has seven wins against the spread.

-- This year, the Broncos have two ATS wins in four games as an underdog of 1 point or more.
+- This season, the Broncos have two ATS wins in four games as an underdog of 1.5 points or more.

-- Denver's games this year have gone over the total in three out of 14 opportunities (21.4%).
+- Denver's games this season have hit the over on three of 14 set point totals (21.4%).

 - When Denver records more than 26.7 points, it is 4-0 against the spread and 4-0 overall.

-- This season the Broncos have turned the ball over 16 times, three more than the Raiders' takeaways (13).
+- The Broncos have turned the ball over three more times (16 total) than the Raiders have forced a turnover (13) this season.

 Home and road insights

-- At home this year, Las Vegas has two wins against the spread and is 3-4 overall.
+- Las Vegas has two wins against the spread, and is 3-4 overall, at home this season.

-- This season, Las Vegas has hit the over in four of seven games at home.
+- Las Vegas has hit the over in four of seven home games this year.

-- The average point total in Raiders home games this season is 48.8 points, 7.3 more than this contest's over/under (41.5).
+- The average point total in Raiders home games this season is 48.8 points, 7.8 more than this outing's over/under (41).

-- On the road, the Broncos have two wins ATS (2-1) as 1-point underdogs or more.
+- The Broncos have two wins ATS (2-1) as 1.5-point underdogs or more away from home.

-- In six road games this year, Denver has gone over the total once.
+- This year, in six road games, Denver has gone over the total once.

 Powered by Data Skrive.